cloud-whisperer/cloud-whisperer.github.io/README.md

 ingestion workflows, or creating efficient dynamic alert remediation processes. <br>I do not simply learn tools, I immerse myself in the how and why they work, driven by an insatiable curiosity and a desire to understand systems from the inside out.

+Technical lead with proven expertise in Linux systems administration, cloud infrastructure, and application administration for secure environments across AWS, Azure, Oracle ecosystems.
+Skilled in system provisioning, backups/restores, patching, and troubleshooting for complex deployments and upgrades/updates.
+Hands-on professional and home-lab experience with STIG-aligned hardening, Ubuntu and Rocky
+Linux servers, database administration.
+Adept in secure deployments, SSO/LDAP integrations, and automation using Terraform and Ansible.
+Recognised for strong technical aptitude, cross-functional collaboration, and success in air-gapped and compliance-driven environments.

 ---

 ## 🚀 Projects